Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 I get this question a lot from clients:

 A. Absolutely not.
-You should start working on SEO in parallel while you finish your site.
+You should start working on your SEO strategy in parallel while you finish your site.

 Here are 2 reasons why: